Moesif Servlet Integration Documentation

 Track Outgoing Calls to Third Parties

-This SDK for capturing API calls hitting your own API.
-If you want to track outgoing calls to third parties, check out spring request.
+This SDK captures API calls to your own API.
+If you want to track outgoing calls to third parties, see Moesif Spring Request SDK.